Chronology of Spanish Peaks Intrusive Rocks

 Timing of Regional Volcanism and Magmatism

 Dashed line is histogram of volcanic and magmatic occurrences in the Rio Grande Rift.
-Two peaks occur, one in Mid- to Late-Oligocene time (28-27 Ma), and the other during Late-Miocene to Pliocene time (5-2 Ma).
+One peaks occurred in Mid- to Late-Oligocene time (28-27 Ma), and the other more of a plateau was during Late-Miocene to Pliocene time (5-2 Ma).

 Click here for map of these locations.